reaving/whereisDI/README.md

 When Mireu leaves or is defeated, this addon will update the mireu.xml file with the date and time.

-This addon allows your LS members can use two new commands:
+This addon allows your LS members can use two new commands in LS chat:

 !di
 This will display the latest domain invasion information.